AstarNetwork/astar-docs/docs/use/how-to-guides/soneium/index.md

 - NFT marketplaces
 - Token-based rewards

-> ASTR is the gateway to Soneium’s thriving Layer-2 economy.
+> ASTR unlocks access to dApps, DeFi protocols, and NFT platforms deployed on Soneium.

 ## 5. Learn more